-A few assignments will be given in which students practice their capacity for oral expression, for example, by winding the telling of a parable into a conversation and reporting on its success; by conducting an oral interview; or by analyzing a videotape of their own capacity for oral performance.
-At one point well into the semester I may ask you to share some peer evaluations with one another.
-I would ask you to identify one strength and one recommendation for each student in the class besides yourself.
-These assignments will be submitted directly to me.
-The peer reviews, which I would then share with you anonymously, would be very useful for your own development.
+A few assignments are being given in which students practice, or assess their capacity for, oral expression, for example, by winding the telling of a parable into a conversation and reporting on its success; by conducting an oral interview; or by analyzing a videotape of their own capacity for oral performance.

+In advance of spring break, I will ask you to share some peer evaluations with one another.
+I will ask you to identify one strength and one recommendation for each student in the class besides yourself.
+These assignments will be submitted directly to me and to an assistant.
+The peer reviews, which we will then share with you anonymously, will be very useful for your own development.